 Jergens is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Global society is taking steps towards the abolition of animal testing and the Kao Group supports such endeavor.
 In our development of cosmetics, we do not and will not conduct animal testing nor do we outsource this task to anyone.
 This excludes instances where we need to respond to societal expectations to evidence the safety of a product or when required to do so by government agencies in particular countries.